JohnFunk-Pivotal/CloudBrews-DocentInstructions/README.md

 ##Failures we expect to encounter

 ###someone closes the browser windows and disconneccts from GCE
-if someone closes the brower window go back to: https://console.cloud.google.com
+  if someone closes the brower window
+  * go back to: https://console.cloud.google.com in the browser
+  * click the hamburger menu
+  * click Compute Engine

 ###someone closing the CGE Session
   If someone closes the CGE session, you may have to re-install the cli with the script loaded into the home directory of the environment.